Overview of our Embroidery Digitizing Service

 For better understanding, here is a basic breakdown of techniques on how to digitize a logo for embroidery and be successful in embroidery digitizing business.

-Once the graphic art is prepared, it is now the responsibility of a digitizer to punch it into a sew-able format.
+Once the graphic art is prepared, it is now the responsibility of a digitiser to punch it into a sew-able format.
 Mere knowledge of operating digitizing software is inadequate.
 A professional must be aware of how machines actually embroider a design over fabric.
 A good sense of the process makes further working easier.
-It is due to the fact that not every design can be embroidered as it is and with certain design, a digitizer has to make necessary adjustments to make it suitable for digitizing software.
+It is due to the fact that not every design can be embroidered as it is and with certain design, a digitizer has to make necessary adjustments to make it suitable for digitising software.
 This is known as custom embroidery digitizing design manipulation.

 After design manipulation is done, the graphics file is opened in digitizing software.
-Firstly, a digitizer must decide that how stitches will run through the design.
+Firstly, a digitiser must decide that how stitches will run through the design.
 This process is called Pathing or Traveling of stitches.
 Pathing determines how a design will be oriented when it is finally embroidered.
 Moreover, it also effects how a design looks as pathing issues can cause uneven text or gaps in a design.

 While pathing the stitches in suitable sequence, a digitizer must take into account the fabric and the nature of the design.
 Pathing also affects the speed with which a design is stitched and thus, is an explicit determinant of production rate.